maxtepkeev/python-redmine/docs/resources/wiki_page.rst

    :module: redminelib.managers.WikiPageManager
    :noindex:

-   Returns single WikiPage resource from Redmine by it's title.
+   Returns single WikiPage resource from Redmine by its title.

    :param string resource_id: (required).
 Title of the wiki page.
    :param project_id: (required).
 Id or identifier of wiki page's project.